RolandM99/RolandM99/README.md

 <div align="center">
   <p style="text-align: center; max-width: 600px; margin: auto;">
-    I'm a Software Engineer with 3+ years of hands-on experience building robust, scalable, and maintainable software solutions.
+    I'm a Software Engineer with over 3 years of hands-on experience building robust, scalable, and maintainable software solutions.
 I thrive on turning complex problems into elegant, efficient code.
 My sweet spot?
 Creating enterprise-level applications that stand the test of time and scale.
     I've got a knack for the full SDLC and enjoy architecting systems from the ground up.
 Fintech and emerging tech?
 That's my jam.
 I am always keeping an eye on what's next in the industry.
     When I'm not knee-deep in code, you'll find me strategizing my next move on the chess board.
 I am naturally a team player, and I bring that same collaborative spirit to every project I tackle.